Tom Bodett: Radio

 In 2015, he was interviewed as a guest on Episode 301 of Public Radio International's Live Wire Radio.

 Television

 Bodett hosted the public television program Travels on America's Historic Trails (1997).
 He also appeared on the Animaniacs cartoon series, doing the voice-over for "Mime Time" and the "Good Idea/Bad Idea" segments featuring Mr. Skullhead, had a brief cameo in Pinky and the Brain, and narrated the direct-to-video Animaniacs movie Wakko's Wish (1999).

 Webzine

 Bodett was a regular columnist for the webzine Mr. Showbiz.

 Podcasts

-Bodett's name was used humorously for various non-playable characters in the Dungeons and Dragons podcast series The Adventure Zone, though these were voiced by dungeon master Griffin McElroy, not Bodett himself.
+Bodett's name was used humorously for various non-playable characters in the Dungeons & Dragons podcast series The Adventure Zone, though these were voiced by DM Griffin McElroy, not Bodett himself.
 In the graphic novel under the same name, an uncanny likeness of Bodett can be seen interacting with the series' main characters.

 Writing

 In 1999, Bodett published his first children's book, Williwaw!